mycousiinvinny/zecnode/README.md

 *curl -sSL https://raw.githubusercontent.com/mycousiinvinny/zecnode/main/install_zecnode.sh | bash*

 Curl has to be installed beforehand.

-Please report any bugs you find.
+Please report any bugs you find to me https://x.com/mycousiinvinny_

 Enjoy!

 ## What is this?